 Johor Bahru

 Johor Bahru is the third-largest city in Malaysia and a top shopping destination in the region.
-It’s also a shorter trip compared to some of the other Singapore side trips, giving you lots of time to shop.
+At less than two hours, it’s also a shorter trip compared to some of the other Singapore side trips, giving you plenty of time to shop.

-As with Batam Island, Johor Bahru has a mixture of modern developments and cultural sites, including temples and mosques.
+Like Batam Island, Johor Bahru has a mixture of modern developments and cultural sites, including temples and mosques.
 However, most people come for the commercial attractions.
-Visiting the theme parks, zoos, and large malls can easily fill an entire day.
+Visiting its theme parks, zoos, and large malls can easily fill an entire day.

 If you’re travelling with kids, spend part of the day at Legoland Malaysia.
-It includes over 40 rides and large-scale Lego structures.
-It’s also not far from the Angry Birds Theme Park.
-Covering 26,000 square feet, the park is dedicated to the popular mobile game.
+This popular theme park includes over 40 rides and large-scale Lego structures.
+Legoland Malaysia is also not far from Kids Republic (formerly the Angry Birds Activity Park).
+Covering 26,000 square feet, the park is offers plenty of fun activities to keep the kids busy for an afternoon.

-After visiting the parks, stop at the oldest bakery in the region for a filling lunch.
-Salahuddin Bakery opened in 1937 and serves a wide range of baked delicacies.
+After visiting the parks, stop at Salahuddin Bakery (26 Jalan Dhoby), the oldest bakery in the region, for a filling lunch.
+Opened in 1937, Salahuddin Bakery serves a wide range of baked delicacies.
 Indulge in curry puffs stuffed with meat and vegetables or other traditional Malay snacks.

 How to get to Johor Bahru